bosch-io/iot-things-examples/octopus-bidirectional/README.md

 ![](img/octo.png)

-## Setting up Bosch IoT Things and Hub
+## Setting up Bosch IoT Suite for Asset Communication

-All services can be booked online at
+All services can be booked online at [Bosch IoT Suite](https://bosch-iot-suite.com/tutorials/howtosubscribe/) portal.
+For your subscription, you will need a
-[Bosch IoT Suite](https://bosch-iot-suite.com/tutorials/howtosubscribe/) portal.
-For all subscriptions, you will need a _Bosch ID_ for authentication.
-If you don't have a Bosch ID yet, feel free to register a new account.<br/>
+_Bosch ID_ for authentication.
+If you don't have a Bosch ID yet, feel free to register a new account.
 Once you are successfully registered, you will be redirected to the Bosch IoT Suite portal.

-You will need to subscribe

-- Bosch IoT Hub - for the connection from the board to the cloud
-- Bosch IoT Things - for the digital representation of the device towards a web application
-- Bosch IoT Permissions - for the basic auth flow on the example web application.
+You will need to subscribe for **Bosch IoT Suite for Asset Communication** - a ready-to-use integration of Bosch IoT Hub and Bosch IoT Things.
+Furthermore, you will get a preconfigured connection between both services and a thing-dashboard for your real world octopus-device.

-Once you have an own service instance of Bosch IoT Things and Bosch IoT Hub, we can create a connection between these services using the Bosch IoT Things dashboard.
-You will find a link to the Things dashboard under point 'Actions' in your
+Once you have an own service instance of Bosch IoT Things and Bosch IoT Hub, ....

+// TODO - Buchungsprozess (Asset Communication package - MIT oder OHNE Screenshots?)
+// TODO - Device Provisioning Call über Swagger durchführen (Für Einträge siehe Screenshot)
+// TODO - Settings File vom Arduino anpassen und speichern.
+// TODO - ARDUINO konfigurieren und Response verwenden für Credentials
+// -------------------------------------Bis hierhin wie telemetry ------------------------------------------------
+// TODO - Frontend verwenden und beide Authentifizierungs-Varianten kurz vorstellen.

-[service subscriptions](https://accounts.bosch-iot-suite.com/subscriptions/) view.
+You will find a link to the Things dashboard under point 'Actions' in your [service subscriptions](https://accounts.bosch-iot-suite.com/subscriptions/) view.

 Select the connection category "Bosch IoT Hub" and the wizard will guide you through the creation process.
 Find your Hub credentials in your